alcenchiu/alcenchiu.github.io/README.md

 ***

 ## Results

 The first model, the Ridge Regression model, did not perform well.
 As shown in Figure 5, the accuracy of the model was poor.
-The R2 on the testing data of this model was 0.19, while the RMSE was 10.72.
+The R-squared on the testing data of this model was 0.19, while the RMSE was 10.72.
 This indicates that this model was not appropriate for the data.
 [![screenshot][5]][5]

 [5]: assets/IMG/Figure5.png